emp-toolkit/emp-pvc/README.md

 # emp-pvc
-## Covert Security with Public Verifiability: Faster, Leaner, and Simpler
+## Covert Security with Public Verifiability: Simpler, Faster, and Leaner
 More details of the protocol can be found in the [paper](https://eprint.iacr.org/2018/1108).

 <img src="https://raw.githubusercontent.com/emp-toolkit/emp-readme/master/art/logo-full.jpg" width=300px/>